reflex-dev/reflex-web/docs/getting-started/introduction.md

 - Use if statements and for loops

-- Use self. to call state class variables
+- Use self. to access state variables for the current session

+- Code runs directly on the server

                 """
             ),
-            value="tab1",
+            value="tab2",
             padding_top="1em",
         ),
         rx.tabs.content(